-The CHANCELLOR of the EXCHEQUER admitted the suffering ing of the class upon whom the tax bore, and was quite willinging to give the assurance asked-that in any revision of taxation ion the claims of the hop growers should have attention.
-In In fact it would be impossible in considering the incidence of a taxation on agriculture to lose sight of the tax upon hops. s.
+The CHANCELLOR of the Excheques admitted the suffering of the class upon whom the tax bore, and was quite willing to give the assurance asked-that in any revision of taxation the claims of the hop growers should have attention.
+In fact it would be impossible in considering the incidence of taxation on agriculture to lose sight of the tax upon hops.

-Mr. Hung adverted to the inconsistency of maintaining ing internal taxes on the materials of the national beverage, ge, when Free Trade in food had been conceded.
+Mr. HUME adverted to the inconsistency of maintaining internal taxes on the materials of the national beverage, when Free Trade in food had been conceded.

-Mr. H. DRUMMOND reminded the house that, with the ex- exception of Mr. Hume, the Free Traders had never voted for for the repeal of these taxes.
-Sir J. Gramam, Mr. Bright, and and others, though they had declared that the repeal of those iose duties must follow the abolition of the Corn Laws, had in- invariably voted against every proposal for that purpose, on, on the ground that they feared it was an attempt to get backack; the Corn Laws.
+Mr. H. DRUMMOND reminded the house that, with the exception of Mr. Hume, the Free Traders had never voted for the repeal of these taxes.
+Sir J. Gramam, Mr. Bright, and others, though they had declared that the repeal of those duties must follow the abolition of the Corn Laws, had invariably voted against every proposal for that purpose, on the ground that they foared it was an attempt to get back the Corn Laws.

-Mr. COBBEN had always been opposed to the hop duty asy as mr. COBBER Dad siways both who had brought the sub-sub-unequal and unjust, and those who had brought the sub-sub-ject forward demanded not the reprai of the whole tax, but but so much of it as was understood by the war, duty, therebyreby having sufficient of Protection to constitute a monopoly poly But with regard to the Malt Tax-(in respect to which the that But with regard to the Main Tax-(in respect to which the that temperance movement had much changed the public feelingeling of late years)-it could only be repeated by so reducing the that public expenditure as to render the amount it brought that the the revenue unnecessary; and not at was the object of thef that country party, by the imposition of some new tax.
-So faro far however, from the Free Traders having been the means ons on preventing the abolition of the Malt Tax, the Chancellor olor of to Kaphequer had only the other day boasted that he and his friends had sumbled a momber to defeat his (Mr. Cobdon's) motion to reduce the public expenditure to the standard of 1865.
-He taunted Mr. Frewen with having conachted, as part of a deputation to the Chancellor of the Exchequer on the provious day, not to embarrass the governmont by pressing his motion, and reminded him that if he really wished to benefi the hop growors of Sussex he would press the government most when they were in a difficult position, and would take a vote of the house when the agricultura imembers, being just about to go to their consti-Suents, would be afraid to oppose him.
+Mr. COBDEN had always been opposed to the hop duty as uncoual and unjust, and those who had brought the subject forward demanded not the repeal of the whole tax, but so much of it as was understood by the war duty, thereby having sufficient of Protection to constitute. a monopoly But with regard to the Malt Tax-(in respect to which the temperance movement had much changed the public feeling of late years)-it could only be repeated by so reducing the public expenditure as to render the amount it brought te the revenue unnecessary; and not as was the object of the country party, by the imposition of some new tax.
+So far, however, from the Free Traders having been the means of preventing the abolition of the Malt Tax, the Chancellor of the Exchequer had only the other day boasted that he and his friends had enabled a member to defeat his (Mr. Cobden's) motion to reduce the public expenditure to the standard of 1835.
+He taunted Mr. Frewen with having consented, as part of a deputation to the Chancellor of the Exchequer on the previous day, not to embarrass the government by pressing his motion, and reminded him that if he really wished to benefit the bop growers of Sussex he would press the government most when they were in a difficult position, and would take a vote of the house when the agricultural members, being just about to go to their constituents, would be afraid to oppose him.